burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 ### https://drive.google.com/file/d/1Fwb4DBS9ZqnVfmSa4cKKoqZM3Cymn_gX/view?usp=sharing
 ### The Revision Files are here:

-This Link contains only the Revised Minimalized Build, as I only modified runner.html, and added primoburg'.gif for the funnies (and because I couldn't think of any other use for the third button)
+This Link contains only the Revised Minimalized Build, as I only modified runner.html, and added primoburg'.gif for the f u n n y (and because I couldn't think of any other use for the third button)
 ### https://drive.google.com/file/d/1kA2Brz4mh_3VjLj_kM1eXYPTFwLqUCGo/view?usp=sharing

 - Which will include a decompiled Pizza Tower for anyone that wants to improve this shit